UNESCO

 CADAL’s mission consists of research, dissemination, and support to the respect of civic, political and economic liberties.
 CADAL prioritizes the defense and strengthening of democracy as a cornerstone of economic and social progress, and the international promotion of human rights.

-Artist at Risk
+Artists at Risk (AR)

 International Cities of Refuge Network (ICORN)